Emanuel de Azevedo: Biography of Saint Anthony (1778)

 In 1778 in Venice, Azevedo published Vita del Taumaturgo Portoghese Sant'Antonio di Padova, which at the time was considered the best biography of the Portuguese saint.
-It was a commercial success, with several reissues (the 1st edition came out in 1788, the 2nd in 1789, the 3rd in 1793, and the 4th in 1818), in addition to several translations, including iinto Spanish, Portuguese, and – partially – Polish.
+It was a commercial success, with several reissues (the 1st edition came out in 1788, the 2nd in 1789, the 3rd in 1793, and the 4th in 1818), in addition to several translations, including into Spanish, Portuguese, and – partially – Polish.

 Literary and linguistic skills were a tradition in earlier generations of Manuel de Azevedo's family, namely in the case of his great-aunt, the playwright Ângela de Azevedo, author of three plays in Spanish – and one of only six women who are known to have written and published in Castilian, in the Iberian Peninsula of the 17th century.
 One of Manuel's brothers, Dom Joaquim de Azevedo, (who was known as Frei Joaquim da Encarnação, as a Crosier friar), wrote – towards the end of the 18th century – an Ecclesiastical History of the city and bishopric of Lamego, which would be published in 1877.

 Also, when the future Tsar Paul I of Russia and his wife, the would be Tsarina Maria Feodorovna (Sophia Dorothea of Württemberg) visited Venice in early 1782, Manuel de Azevedo personally presented them with two volumes of his poetry, dedicated to Catherine the Great and the Russian princes.